 Queue the sound of reality crashing through my window…

 While viewing the amazing images, skills, and family life of others I start to feel less.
+It scares me to say this in print but it’s truly how I feel.
 I start to feel small and not really envious but maybe slightly resentful.
-That is until I look up and see that I have more than can be reflected in a social media stream.
+I feel this way sometimes for minutes but sometimes for days until I “look up” from my device and see that I have more than can be reflected in a social media stream.
 I’m just me and happy to be.

 In this real world I am far from Pinterest Perfect but I try to learn and improve everyday.
 I’m a good cook but I lack speed and have to use recipes or directions of some sort (usually from my mom).
 I run sporadically and with no interest to increase distance.
 I am a writer, a translator of language and culture but not a professional photographer.
 I work hard at gifting my girls with a (my) second language but it’s work and the fact that I am fluent does not guarantee my girls will absorb the language if I don’t make a conscious strong effort.
-I work full time outside the home and no longer have the time or resources to travel as much as I’d like.
-I don’t sew or knit or crotchet but I ride my bike with my family and play on the swings and hope to learn how to do at least one of the three.
+I work full-time outside the home and no longer have the time or resources to travel as much as I’d like.
+I don’t sew, knit, or crotchet but I ride my bike with my family and play on the swings and eventually I hope to learn how to do at least one of those three.

-While some days prove more successful than others every single one is fulfilling.
+If, I’m being honest, while some days prove more successful than others, each one is fulfilling in some way.
 Every single day is a blessing and I’m oh so grateful for them even if sometimes I have to remind myself to measure my worth by my actions and heart and not by Facebook, Pinterest, Instagram, LinkedIn, & Blogs.

 I offer you this…